 CS 111 Introduction to Software Applications and Digital Technology

 This course covers basic concepts in computer science and digital technology.
-These include, but are not limited to, computer systems, communication devices, digital media in audio and video, as well as various forms of “hand-held” devices.
+These include, but are not limited to, computer systems, communication devices, digital media in audio and video, and various forms of “hand-held” devices.
 The use of spreadsheets, databases, word processing, presentation software and electronic communication is also covered.

 CS 220 Computer Science I

-Algorithms, object-oriented programming and related computer science topics are introduced.
-Primitive and compound data types, fundamental control structures, and the use of an integrated development environment of a programming language are studied through programming assignments.
+This course introduces students to algorithms, object-oriented programming and related computer science topics.
+Primitive and user-defined data types, fundamental control structures, and the use of an integrated development environment of a programming language are studied through programming assignments.
 Debugging and testing techniques are introduced.
-An introduction to several computer science concepts covered that include an introduction to machine representations of data, computer system and processor architectures and related operation, file systems and operating systems.
-This course is for CS, CGE, and IS majors, but is recommended for students in any major who seek to enhance their skill set with knowledge of a programming language.
+An introduction to several computer science concepts, including an introduction to machine representations of data, computer system and processor architectures and related operation, file systems and operating systems.
+This course is for CS, CGE and IS majors, but is recommended for students in any major who seek to enhance their skill set with knowledge of a programming language.